travis-ci/docs-travis-ci-com/user/languages/perl.md

 This guide covers build environment and configuration topics specific to Perl projects.
 Please make sure to read our [Tutorial](/user/tutorial/) and [general build configuration](/user/customizing-the-build/) guides first.

-Perl builds are not available on the OS X environment.
+Perl builds are not available on the macOS environment.

 ## Choosing Perl versions to test against